mlflow/mlflow/docs/source/tracking.rst

 :py:func:`mlflow.set_tag` sets a single key-value tag in the currently active run.
 The key and value are both strings.
 Use :py:func:`mlflow.set_tags` to set multiple tags at once.

-:py:func:`mlflow.log_artifact` logs a local file as an artifact, optionally taking an ``artifact_path`` to place it in within the run's artifact URI.
+:py:func:`mlflow.log_artifact` logs a local file or directory as an artifact, optionally taking an ``artifact_path`` to place it in within the run's artifact URI.
 Run artifacts can be organized into directories, so you can place the artifact in a directory this way.